gjovanov/speech2text/README.md

 # 🎙️ Real-Time German Audio Transcription Showdown

-**Or: How I Learned to Stop Worrying and Love the Streaming WebSockets**

-> ℹ️ **Disclaimer:** This is a weekend project enhanced with AI tools like [Claude Code](https://claude.com/claude-code).
-The code quality reflects rapid prototyping and experimentation.
-Use at your own risk, and expect some rough edges! 🛠️

 Ever wondered what would happen if you put 3 different speech-to-text AI models in a cage match?
 No?
 Well, I did it anyway, and it's pretty awesome!

 This project streams German audio through **3 concurrent transcription servers** and displays the results in real-time.
 It's like watching a rap battle, but with AI models trying to understand German health advice about vegetables. 🥦

+> ℹ️ **Disclaimer:** This is a weekend project enhanced with AI tools like [Claude Code](https://claude.com/claude-code).
+The code quality reflects rapid prototyping and experimentation.
+Use at your own risk, and expect some rough edges! 🛠️

 ## 🎯 What Does This Thing Do?